box/box-ios-sdk/README.md

 # Versioning Strategy

 Starting with v10 of the SDK, we’ve introduced a new generated codebase designed to enhance your experience with the Box API.
-It is currently available on the [sdk-gen](https://github.com/box/box-ios-sdk/tree/sdk-gen) branch and uses the new `BoxSDKGen` namespace instead of the old `BoxSDK`.
+It is currently available on the [sdk-gen](https://github.com/box/box-ios-sdk/tree/sdk-gen) branch and uses the new `BoxSdkGen` module instead of the old `BoxSDK`.

 v10 is targeted at new users of Box iOS SDK and users already working with the generated Box Swift SDK previously available under the [Box Swift SDK Gen repository](https://github.com/box/box-swift-sdk-gen).

-For users of v5 of the Box iOS SDK, no action is required at this time — we’ll be providing an upcoming v6 release that will include both `BoxSDK` and `BoxSDKGen` namespaces for a smooth migration path.
+For users of v5 of the Box iOS SDK, no action is required at this time — we’ll be providing an upcoming v6 release that will include both `BoxSDK` and `BoxSdkGen` modules for a smooth migration path.
 To avoid unintentional upgrades, pin your version to `5.x.y` in your dependency manager.

 For full guidance on SDK versioning, see the [Box SDK Versioning Guide](https://developer.box.com/guides/tooling/sdks/sdk-versioning/).